aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/worksheet-views/show-and-hide-worksheets-and-tabs/_index.md

             // Instantiating a Workbook object from uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

-            // Hiding the tabs of the Excel file (converted setter to property) workbook.settings.showTabs = true;
+            // Showing the tabs of the Excel file workbook.settings.showTabs = true;

-            // Adjusting the sheet tab bar width (converted setter to property) workbook.settings.sheetTabBarWidth = 800;
+            // Adjusting the sheet tab bar width workbook.settings.sheetTabBarWidth = 800;

             // Saving the modified Excel file (SaveFormat.Xls -> SaveFormat.Excel97To2003)